CaterpillarStudyGroup/GAMES102_mdbook/src/ImplicitCurves/Draw.md

 ## 歧义情况

-  - There is a (minor) technical problem remaining:
-    - The triangulation can be ambiguous
 - In some cases, different topologies are possible which are all locally plausible:
 ![](../assets/瘾曲8.png)
 - This is an undersampling artifact.
 At a sufficiently high resolution, this cannot occur.
 - Problem: Inconsistent application can lead to holes in the surface (non‐manifold solutions)

 > 解决方法：1.加密    2.判断函数导数

-# Adaptive Grids

- - Adaptive / hierarchical grids:
+# Adaptive / hierarchical grids

-    - Perform a quadtree / octree
-tessellation of the domain (or any other partition into elements)
+- Perform a quadtree / octree tessellation of the domain (or any other partition into elements)
 - Refine where more precision is necessary (near surface, maybe curvature dependent)
 - Associate basis functions with each cell (constant or higher order)

 ![](../assets/瘾曲9.png)